contentauth/c2pa-rs/cli/README.md

 		"parent": {
 			"type": "string",
 			"format": "Local file system path",
-			"description": "A file path to the source image that was modified by this Manifest (if any)."
+			"description": "A file path to the state of the asset prior to any changes declared in the manifest definition."
 		},
         "Ingredients": {
 			"type": "array of string",
-			"format": "Array of local file system paths", "description": "File paths to images that were used to modify the image referenced by this Manifest (if any)."
+			"format": "Array of local file system paths", "description": "File paths to assets that were used to modify the asset referenced by this Manifest (if any)."
 		},
 		"assertions": {
 			"type": "object",